phillipgessert/phillipgessert.github.io/contact.md

 If you've got a finished manuscript, please feel free to send it via email---it will make it easier to discuss your project, and is usually the first thing I ask for.
 Your manuscript is kept completely private and is not shared with anyone.

-I don't discuss project details by phone, IM or Skype.
-No exceptions, please don't insist.
+I don't discuss project details by phone or Zoom.

 <form action="https://formspree.io/phillip@gessertbooks.com"
 	method="POST">